AxOS-project/docs/src/content/docs/reference/issues.md

 Is your sleex widgets overflowing?
 It's a known issue in sleex.

 Currently there is no fix for this but the maintainers of sleex are working on fixing this issue.

+### Greyed out next button in locale screen in AxOS installer

+This happens because the locale that you selected is not installed in the system.

+To fix this, edit `/etc/locale.gen` and uncomment the locale that you want.
+Then, run `locale-gen` in a terminal to install locale that you want.

+If you don't want this method, then you can select another locale that is installed on the system.

 ### Report an issue